Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 Indiana vs. Miami Betting Trends

-- Hoosiers games have gone over the point total 19 out of 32 times this season.
+- So far this season, 19 out of the Hoosiers' 32 games have hit the over.

-- Miami has won 18 games against the spread this season, while failing to cover 14 times.
+- Miami has won 18 games against the spread this year, while failing to cover 14 times.

 - A total of 14 Hurricanes games this year have gone over the point total.